SGPracing/Project_SharkAttack/README.md

 #### Primary: ####
 * to verify if there is an obvious trend in the number of attacks per year in the last 10 years of collected data; <br />
 * to determine the top 10 most dangerous activities; <br />
-* to identify the top 10 most dangerous areas in the last 10 years (2009 to 2018). <br />
+* to identify the top 10 most dangerous areas. <br />

 #### Secondary: ####
 * to stablish the case fatality rate (CFR) for the top 10 activities (as a single variable) <br />